spine-tools/SpineOpt.jl/docs/src/advanced_concepts/unit_commitment.md

 - [units\_on\_\_temporal\_block](@ref) is a relationship linking the `units_on` variable of this unit to a specific [temporal\_block](@ref) object.
 The temporal block holds information on the temporal scope and resolution for which the variable should be optimized.

-- [online\_variable\_type](@ref) is a method parameter and can take the values `unit_online_variable_type_binary`, `unit_online_variable_type_integer`, `unit_online_variable_type_linear`.
+- [online\_variable\_type](@ref) is a method parameter and can take the values `binary`, `integer`, `linear` or `none`.
 If the binary value is chosen, the units status is modelled as a binary (classic UC).
 For clustered unit commitment units, the integer type is applicable.
 Note that if the parameter is not defined, the default will be linear.
 If the units status is not crucial, this can reduce the computational burden.

 - [existing\_units](@ref) defines how many units of a certain unit type are available.
 Typically this parameter takes a binary (UC) or integer (clustered UC) value.
 To avoid confusion the following distinction will be made in this document:  `unit` will be used to identify a Spine unit object, which can have multiple `members`.
 Together with the `availability_factor`, this will determine the maximum number of members that can be online at any given time.
 (Thus restricting the `units_on` variable).
 The default value for this parameter is ``1``.
 It is possible to allow the model to increase the `existing_units` itself, through [Investment Optimization](@ref)